-Lori Trawinski joined the AARP Public Policy Institute (PPI) in 2010 and is responsible for research and analysis of policy issues related to mortgage lending, foreclosures, reverse mortgages, housing finance reform, consumer debt, financial services, and banking.
-Lori helps lead and manage PPI’s Financial Security Team.
-She is also the project director of the Future of Work@50+, a multiyear PPI initiative that examines issues related to employment and that will develop innovative policy solutions to the challenges faced by older Americans.
-Lori frequently speaks to the press about financial management, foreclosures, reverse mortgages, and consumer debt issues.
+Lori Trawinski joined the AARP Public Policy Institute (PPI) in 2010 and is responsible for research and analyses of policy issues relating to mortgage lending, foreclosures, reverse mortgages, housing finance reform, consumer debt, and financial services.
+Dr. Trawinski works with the vice president of the Economic and Consumer Security Team to develop, implement, and manage the team’s research agenda.
+She is also the project director of the Future of Work@50+, a multiyear PPI project examining issues related to employment that will develop innovative policy solutions to the challenges faced by older Americans.
+She frequently speaks to the press about foreclosures, reverse mortgages, and consumer debt issues.

-Lori began her career as an economist at the US Department of Commerce Bureau of Economic Analysis, where she worked on estimation and analyses of international securities transactions in the balance of payments accounts.
-A bond market expert, she was vice president and director of research at The Bond Market Association.
-Lori was also director of debt market research at Freddie Mac.
-In addition, she has worked as a consultant for securitiesrelated issues and taught macroeconomics at Northern Virginia Community College.
-In her spare time, she performs as a professional stand-up comedian.
+Dr. Trawinski began her career as an economist at the U.S. Department of Commerce, Bureau of Economic Analysis, where she worked on estimation and analysis of international securities transactions in the balance of payments accounts.
+A bond market expert, Dr. Trawinski was vice president, director of research at the Bond Market Association and was director of debt market research at Freddie Mac.
+She has also worked as a consultant on securities-related issues and taught macroeconomics at Northern Virginia Community College.
+In her spare time, Dr. Trawinski occasionally performs as a professional stand-up comedian.

-Lori holds a PhD in economics and finance, an MA in international economics, and a BA in financial management from The Catholic University of America in Washington, DC.
-In addition, she holds an executive certificate in financial planning from Georgetown University and Lori is a CERTIFIED FINANCIAL PLANNER™ professional.
-Lori currently serves on the board of directors of the Department of Commerce Federal Credit Union.
+Dr. Trawinski holds a PhD in economics and finance, an MA in international economics, and a BA in financial management from the Catholic University of America in Washington, DC.
+In addition, Dr. Trawinski holds an executive certificate in financial planning from Georgetown University and is a Certified Financial Planner™ (CFP) professional.

 In Her Words

-L. Trawinski, “Nightmare on Main Street: Older Americans and the Mortgage Market Crisis.”
-Research Report, AARP Public Policy Institute, Washington, DC, July 2012.
+- Trawinski, L., “Nightmare on Main Street: Older Americans and the Mortgage Market Crisis,” AARP Public Policy Institute, July 2012.